Stok/stok.github.io/_posts/2018-01-16-Jupyter in a pipenv shell.markdown

 ```
 (folder_name_SOME_WEIRD_ID) bash-3.2$
 ```
-Now you can run `jupyter notebook` and jupyter should run.
+Now you can run `jupyter notebook` and it should run.

 [jupyter]: http://jupyter.org